13 common myths about university

 But, whatever you do in terms of your university sex life, just make sure you stay safe and get a regular STI check (they're free!).

 Want more?
-No More Beans is the only student podcast that tells uni life like it really is – from cockroaches to 3am chicken nugget runs, we relive some of our funniest uni memories.
+No More Beans is the student podcast that tells uni life like it really is.
+From cockroaches to 3am chicken nugget runs, we relive some of our funniest uni memories.